kperrine/minutesynth/docs/reference.md

 ### All Modules

 **`.$(target)`:** Forward-patch: Patches the default output of the module this is called on to the default input of the `target` module or patchable parameter.
+Returns `target` to allow chaining.

 **`.r$(source)`:** Reverse-patch: Acts in the reverse direction of the `.$()` method; allows for the default output of the `source` module or patchable parameter to be patched to the default input of this module or patchable parameter.
+Return self to allow chaining.
 In addition:

-* When called with an array as a parameter, all patches are added together.
+* When called with an array as a parameter, all patches or values in the array are added together.
-* When called repeatedly, all patches are added together.
+* When called repeatedly or chained, all patches or values are added together.
 * Direct numbers may be specified to patch a constant value.
 They'll automatically be wrapped in a `m$.C` module.

 **`.detach(tgtModule, paramName)`:** Explicitly disconnects the underlying AudioNode objects.
 It will stop sound, and it will also facilitate garbage collection of WebAudio objects.
 If parameters aren't specified, then the notion of "ALL" is assumed.

+**`.z` Attribute:** Directly references the underlying WebAudio AudioNode that drives the main audio output for the module.
+Note that connections made directly to or from this attribute are not tracked within this framework, as they would otherwise be with `.$()` and `.r$()`.

-### Patchable Parameters
+### Patchable Parameter Objects

+**`.name`:** String name representation for the parameter

+**`.obj`:** Direct reference to the destination WebAudio AudioNode or AudioParam object

 **`.r$(source)`:** Reverse-patch: Same operation as `.r$()` for modules.